Natasha Kendal, Ph.D., L.M.F.T.

 I work with adults, couples, families and children helping them gain control over their lives.
 When parents feel overwhelmed by the demands of children and family, or need to discuss their child’s unique concerns with a professional, my expertise helps.
 Often, parents feel that while their child has a therapist, a coach, a tutor, several teachers, a psychologist, a psychiatrist, they feel all alone.
 It doesn’t have to be this way.
 I am your ally, confidant and advisor.
 In families with children that have a child or an adult with unique needs, such as anxiety, depression, learning differences, I offer my level-headed expertise and work together with my clients and patients to solve life’s challenges and make family life happy.

 My services are as varied as the families I serve.
-In addition to in-office therapy and coaching, phone sessions and Skype sessions, I offer intensive at-home family therapy, through my Your Parenting Coach program.
-And many clients benefit from a combination of some of the above!
+In addition to in-office therapy and coaching, I offer phone sessions and Skype sessions.
+Many clients benefit from a combination of some of the above!
 Additionally, I offer court-ordered or voluntary parent coordination and parent coaching.

 In addition to family issues, I work with adults dealing with anxiety, depression or other emotional and psychological challenges.
 No matter the psychological issue, I am available to help you through it and to be a resource for you.